Creative & Performing Arts

 - Assessment Objective 4: Present a personal and meaningful response that realises intentions and, where appropriate, makes connections between visual and other elements.

-KS3 Performing Arts Purpose of study:
+KS3 Drama Purpose of study:

 Assessment: